stroggprog/os-gridstats/README.md

 define( "SECRET", "" );
 ```

 If you are using the proxy script on an external website, edit it to change the address it will call.
+The proxy script also requires `lib/params.php` and `lib/sendMessage.php`.

 ## Sample Output
 This sample is in JSON format.